JA50N14/rfp_parser/README.md

 # Request For Proposal Parser

 ## Overview
-This application is designed as a Custom Container Azure Function.
 This application walks a Microsoft SharePoint Document Library to download docx, xlsx, and pdf files within each RFP Package directory, parses them for KPI's, and then posts the data into Smartsheets.
 Within Smartsheets, you can easily create dashboards based off this data.
+This application is designed as a Custom Container Azure Function.

+## Motivation
+Our organization wanted analytics into what is important to our clients (i.e. specific ISO certifications, specific programs in place, etc.).
+This program provides these important client analytics, so the leadership team can prioritize which certificates or programs to pursue.
+The overall purpose of this application is to provide analytics to better position the company to win bids.

-## Installation
+## 🚀 Quick Start
-1. Download the source code for this application
+1. Clone this repository to your local machine
 2. Create a SharePoint site.
 Within the Document Library have the following directory-sub directory set up:
   - Year (i.e. "2025", "2026", etc.)
     - Business Unit (i.e. "Facilities Management", etc.)